100 day ab challenge to flatten & tone

 Focus on improving your abs with this 100 day ab challenge.
 There are 5 exercises which between them will work all of the ab muscles, for a flat, trained look.
 You’ll get up to 90 reps a day by the end of the challenge, but you’ll work up to it gradually, increasing your strength and endurance as you go along.

-100 day ab challenge workout format
+100 day ab challenge workout schedule

 Before you do this workout, please read these general exercise guidelines.